syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Dimension

-You can customize the dialog dimensions using `Height` and `Width` properties.
+You can customize the dialog dimensions using [DialogDimension.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogDimension.html#Syncfusion_Blazor_Popups_DialogDimension_Height) and [DialogDimension.Width] properties.
 Use the following code to customize the dialog dimensions.

 {% tabs %}